dennislee22/dennislee22.github.io/docs/cdppvc/dsconsole.md

 # CDP Data Services Management Console
 {: .no_toc }

 This article explains the steps to deploy and configure the CDP Data Services environment after successful installation of the [ECS]({{ site.baseurl }}{% link docs/cdppvc/ecs.md %}) platform.
-This sets the stage for hosting CML, CDE and CDW services that will be explained in the subsequent subtopics.
+This sets the stage for hosting CML, CDE and CDW services which will be explained in the subsequent subtopics.

 - TOC
 {:toc}